What Is Speech Recognition? A Guide for App Innovators

 These can be as simple as carrying out instructions (“set an alarm at 7 PM”) to voice note transcription, or even real-time voice translation.

-Why It Matters for App Developers
+Why Speech Recognition Technology Matters for App Developers

 • Improved accessibility for people with physical disabilities or visual impairments.